microsoft/fluentui/packages/office-ui-fabric-react/src/components/Tooltip/docs/TooltipBestPractices.md

 For a UI label that needs some explanation:

 - Briefly describe what you can do with the UI element.
 - Use the imperative verb form.
-For example, "Find text in this file." (not "Finds text in this file").
+For example, "Find text in this file" (not "Finds text in this file").
 - Don't include end punctuation unless there is at least one complete sentence.

 For a truncated label or a label that’s likely to truncate in some languages: